Cybrotrix/JayLabs.Owin.OAuthAuthorization/blogpost_1.md

 	GET https://myapiclient.com/clientCallbackPage.html#access_token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJodHRwczovL215aXNzdWVyLmNvbSIsImV4cCI6MTQxMTQ3MzQ3OCwiaWF0IjoxNDExNDczNDc4LCJqdGkiOiJpZDEyMzQ1NjciLCJ0eXAiOiJKV1QifQ.DkNPec7pVe2HfyeaJvJZ8M2rIDC89kvDgfY_xZQtFBw&state=xyz&token_type=jwt&scope=MyAppScope

 > *Note* implicit vs explicit
-In this simple scenario we're using the implicit grant flow, to keep it simple.
-You may want a an authorization server with full support for all OAuth 2.0 flows, like server to server and the ability to renew tokens and validate them form the issuer.
+In this scenario we're using the implicit grant flow, to keep it simple.
+You may want a an authorization server with full support for all OAuth 2.0 flows, like server to server and the ability to renew tokens and validate them from the issuer.
 [See Implicit flow AKA the client flow](http://techblog.hybris.com/2012/06/05/oauth2-the-implicit-flow-aka-as-the-client-side-flow/) or the OAuth 2.0 specification [specification](http://tools.ietf.org/html/rfc6749#section-4.2).

 The full source code for the solution presented in this post could be found @ [GitHub](https://github.com/jayway/JayLabs.Owin.OAuthAuthorization).
-The solution is also avalibe as a [nuget package](http://www.nuget.org/packages/JayLabs.Owin.OAuthAuthorization/).
+The solution is also avaliable as a [NuGet package](http://www.nuget.org/packages/JayLabs.Owin.OAuthAuthorization/).

-Let's take a look at the main parts.
+Let's take a look at the main parts of the implementation.

 ### Claims authorization

-We're going to create an attribute for authorization.
-In this post we're not going to use an Authorization Server or the "correct" OAuth2 flow for Authorization.
+We're going to create an attribute for authorization to be used in our Web API controllers.
-The claims used will be issued by our application upon authorization.

     [ClaimAuthorize(CustomClaims.CanChangeAddress)]

 ### OWIN startup

-To support this scenario we're going to utilize serveral middleware components.
-Let's list them in order we need to configure them in our startup class, and their corresponding nuget packages.
+To support this scenario we're going to utilize several middleware components.
+Let's list them and their corresponding NuGet packages.

 - CORS (Microsoft.Owin.Cors)

 	`app.UseCors(...)`

-The resource endpoint needs to be configured for Cors.
+The resource endpoint needs to be configured for CORS.

 - OAuthAuthorizationServer (Microsoft.Owin.Security.OAuth)

 	`app.UseOAuthAuthorizationServer(...)`

-Used to setup our custom authz server provider.
+Used to setup our custom authorization server provider.
 Details in next section.

 - JWT Bearer Authentication (Microsoft.Owin.Security.Jwt)